brosenthal140/satellite-coverage-tracker/README.md

 **Group Name:** The Orbital Police

-**Group Members:** Kaminari Austin, Ryan McGlinn, Brandon Rosenthal
+**Group Members:** Kamarii Austin, Ryan McGlinn, Brandon Rosenthal

 # Class Documentation
 ***
-THe following section provides a summary of each custom class used in the project
+The following section provides a summary of each custom class used in the project

 ## SatelliteCoverageTracker